Models Inc.: Alternate ending

 The last episode of Models Inc. ended with a cliffhanger that left multiple storylines, including Carrie's abduction, unresolved.
 Later, the series aired in the European market with an alternate ending that featured Grayson's death and Hillary shuttering Models Inc. The series was subsequently aired on E! with the new ending.
+A scene where Hillary figures out that Carrie was kidnapped and taken out of the country was scripted and the producers asked Fox if they could film it as part of the alternate ending, but the network refused as it was deemed pointless to spend money for a story that would never be revisited.